 A small 4 or 6 meter telehandler will be more nimble in smaller spaces.
 For lifting to great heights, Tiger Plant offers up to 17 meter telehandlers - and several sizes in between the two extremes.
 If you are unsure about which size to go for, ask our friendly team for some help in deciding which forklift is best for you.
 You can also find out more about safely operating a telehandler on our blog.

 Fuelling Your Forklift or Telehandler

-It may also be important to think of what type of fuel might be better to work with.
-Unfortunately at the moment telehandlers will only be powered by diesel but counterbalance forklifts can be driven by electric power, gas or diesel.
-With electric forklifts you will need a charging unit so they are very rare for short term hires.
+It may also be important to consider what type of fuel you want to work with.
+Telehandlers are currently only powered by diesel, but counterbalance forklifts can be driven by electric power, gas or diesel as well.
+With electric forklifts, you will need a charging unit on-site, so they are very rare for short term hires.
 It will be much easier to find a gas or diesel truck.
 Gas may be the preferred choice if you are in an enclosed area so you are not breathing in diesel fumes.

-Your local plant hire desk will be able to help you with any questions about the hire of forklifts and telehandlers unless they do not hire these types of machine.
-If you have any questions you can call Tiger Plant on 01793 886444 and we will help you with your material handling and lifting enquiry.
-Tiger Plant run many forklifts and telehandlers and we will more than likely have something that will suit the job you need to do.
+If you have any questions, don't hesitate to call Tiger Plant on 01793 886444.
+We will help you with your material handling and lifting enquiry, guiding you towards the right product and giving you a competitive quote for your needs.
+With our experience and extensive fleet of equipment, we run many forklifts and telehandlers and we will more than likely have something that will suit the job you need to do.